Portable direction finder

 that was suitable for frequencies up to 11 MHz.

-The unit shown here has been in use with the Dutch Radio Monitoring Service,
+The unit shown here has been used by the Dutch

 in The Hague (Netherlands) until the 1960s.